 Culture & History – Museums throughout Italy showcase incredible collections of artifacts, archaeological finds and famous artworks.
 Visit Galleria Borghese in Rome, or the La Torre di Pisa in Florence.
 Italy has remained the center of European life for centuries and all is there to view in the historic sites and displays.
 Ruins of ancient Rome are still silhouetted against the skyline at twilight and the Christian Rome life is visible to the naked eye.

-Trekking – Along the coast and through the mountains of gorgeous Italy, the choice of adventures is yours on your tours Italy.
-A trekking holiday in Italy will show you the charm and beauty of this fabulous country, filled with history and incomparable sights.
+Trekking – Along the coast and through the mountains of gorgeous Italy, the choice of adventures is entirely yours.
+Trekking this great country will show you the charm and beauty of this fabulous country, filled with history and incomparable sights.
 Take a pilgrimage route from Rome or hike Tuscany.
 The options are many and your enjoyment is guaranteed.

 Water Sports – With Italy surrounded on three sides with the azure seas, you can imagine that water sports are popular in all areas.
 Swimming and sailing, water polo and diving, rowing and motorboat racing all can be found at the seaside resorts.
 Play water basketball, invented by Italians, or water ski in the brilliant yet caressing sun.
 Beach holidays are wonderful in Italy.

 Climbing – Rock climbing in Italy provides everything you’re looking for, from the big walls to navigating the pinnacles, from scaling the towers to one pitch climbs.
-Adventures on a climbing holiday in Italy highlight the diversified landscapes of this beautiful land, and you can be a part of it.
+Climbing the Italian landscapes highlights the sheer diversity of the landscapes, with you as a central part of it.

 The best time to travel to Italy is from April to June and in late September to October.
 At these times the temperatures are the mildest and there aren’t huge crowds.
 From June to the middle of September, the summer crowds can be busy.
 August is when the heat is intense and many Italians take a vacation for the entire month.

-You must also visit the Napoleonic Museum and the Vatican Museum on your tours of Italy.
+You must also visit the Napoleonic Museum and the Vatican Museum on your trip.
 The Colosseum and the Pantheon, as well as the Roman Forum go without saying.
-In Florence, see how the Medicis lived by touring the Palazzo Pitti.
+In Florence, see how the Medici's lived by touring the Palazzo Pitti.
 See the incredible leaning tower of the La Torre di Pisa and climb to the top for an aerial view.
-It’s 294 steps to the top and you are allowed only 30 minutes each visit.
+Its 294 steps to the top and you are allowed only 30 minutes each visit.
 The Baptistery in Florence is also a place you must see, with descriptive artwork praised by Michelangelo.
 Climb the Campanile for a panoramic view of Florence.